s-ruby/spring_2021/solo_project/project_instructions.md

 Make a python script `survey.py` that does the following:

 * Take user input at the command line of a list of at least ten (10) questions that you make up.
+Pick any theme you want!
-* Your code should have multiple possible answers that will generate different messages to the user.
+* Your code should print different messages to the user depending on how they answer each question.
-* Survey should utilize multiple datatypes.
+* The survey should utilize multiple datatypes.
 * Bonus for usage of Boolean operators